Is a Safety Deposit Box Worth It? (Yes, Here's Why)

 However, co-lessors will have access to the safety deposit box, even if the owner passes away.

-4. Are Safety Deposit Boxes Insured?
+4. Safety Deposit Boxes Are Not Insured

 The Federal Deposit Insurance Corporation (FDIC) does not insure safety deposit boxes.
 If something were to happen to your safety deposit box, like a fire burning the bank vault down, your destroyed valuables would not be insured.